While many people have heard of acupuncture, an ancient form of the healing arts, few individuals know very much about it...

 Today, Americans make as many as 12 million visits per year to acupuncture practitioners.
 Many people who have experienced acupuncture report relief from pain and a sense of euphoria or well being.
 Dr.White, Dr. Carpentier and Dr. Monique White are all certified to practice acupuncture.
 They have had extensive post-doctoral training in order to practice.

 Acupuncture is known to have a profound impact on pain.
-The theory is that the application of fine needles in acupuncture points stimulates the release of chemicals, such as endorphins or opiates, which dull or alleviate pain while releasing hormones, neurotransmitters, and other chemicals that aid in healing or regulating things, such as blood pressure.
+The theory1 behind this is that the application of fine needles in acupuncture points stimulates the release of chemicals, such as endorphins or opiates, which dull or alleviate pain while releasing hormones, neurotransmitters, and other chemicals that aid in healing or regulation of homeostasis, such as blood pressure.

 Evidence has shown that the body's 2,000-plus acupuncture points do conduct electricity, and this flow of current may play a role in triggering the release of helpful chemicals in the body to where they are needed most.

 Acupuncture needles are so incredibly small and thin (up to 50 times thinner than a standard hypodermic needle), they are barely noticeable when inserted.
 Some people who experience acupuncture report feeling nothing at all; others report feeling a mild discomfort, followed by a mild sensation of cramping, tingling, numbness, warmth, or heaviness.
 Acupuncture needles are normally left in place for 20 to 40 minutes.

 2. Manyanga, Taru et al. “Pain Management with Acupuncture in Osteoarthritis: A Systematic Review and Meta-Analysis.”
 BMC Complementary and Alternative Medicine 14 (2014): 312.
 PMC.
 Web.
 27 Mar.
 2017.